taylorwwebb/performance_optimized_NN_confidence/README.md

-# Peformance-Optimized Neural Networks as an Explanatory Framework for Decision Confidence

-Code for the paper [Peformance-Optimized Neural Networks as an Explanatory Framework for Decision Confidence](https://www.biorxiv.org/content/10.1101/2021.09.28.462081v1).
+# Natural statistics support a rational account of confidence biases

+Code for the paper [Natural statistics support a rational account of confidence biases](https://www.biorxiv.org/content/10.1101/2021.09.28.462081v1).

 Code for each set of experiments, along with detailed instructions, are contained within separate directories.

 ## Prerequisites